The Fence

 I hate fences

-3 months laters, in September 2021, we were still placing fence posts!
+Three months later, in September 2021, we were still placing fence posts!
 Haha.
-But now instead of pounding fence posts into place we were pounding solid rock to make way for the fence posts.
-While the soil had been nice and soft on the lower parts of the land, as we moved up the perimeter towards the higher parts of the land the soil became very hard and rocky.
-Definitely nothing like the soil you would find installing fence in Iowa!
-This meant that we had to dig a hole in rock for each and every post.
-We ended up spending the better part of two months with the small digging-rod-wielding army we had hired pounding rock under the Somaliland sun.
+But now, instead of pounding fence posts into place, we were pounding solid rock to make way for the fence posts.
+While the soil had been nice and soft on the lower parts of the land, as we moved up the perimeter towards the higher parts of the land, the soil became very hard and rocky.
+Nothing like the soil you would find installing a fence in Iowa!
+This meant that we had to dig a hole in the rock for every post.
+We ended up spending the better part of two months with the small, digging-rod-wielding army we had hired, pounding rock under the Somaliland sun.
 And that, my friends, is just about as much fun as it sounds!
-Interestingly that is around the same time I realized how much I hate fences… Haha.
+Interestingly, that is around the same time I realized how much I hate fences… Haha.

 The Finished Product

-Though we clearly had no idea what we were getting ourselves into when we started the fencing project, in the end all the blood, sweat and tears were worth it – well most of them anyways!
-Not only did I learn about my range of emotions surrounding fences, but we had also learned a whole lot about building a fence in Somaliland and we now had 4,400 meters of strong 2-meter-high fence installed and protecting the perimeter of our farm.
-Feels great to have the fence done!
+Though we clearly had no idea what we were getting ourselves into when we started the fencing project, in the end, all the blood, sweat, and tears were worth it – well, most of them anyway!
+Not only did I learn about my range of emotions surrounding fences, but we also gained a wealth of knowledge about building a fence in Somaliland.
+We now have 4,400 meters of strong, 2-meter-high fence installed, protecting the perimeter of our farm.
+Feels great to have the wall done!

 Next step: building the water cistern.
 How hard could that be?!?